jjgecon/EconJM_auto_doc_gen/output_docs/hiroshima/cover_letter/Gonzalez_CL.typ

 A second paper shows that telenovelas focused on inequality reduce support for redistribution by downplaying or trivializing issues of economic disparity.
 My future work will generalize this approach to measure broader cultural values and use AI to analyze diverse media for a comprehensive study of culture.

-My research agenda aligns closely with Hiroshima University's commitment to creating new forms of knowledge and nurturing well-rounded human beings through innovative, collaborative, and impactful scholarship.
-By employing generative AI to analyze cultural values in media, I extend traditional behavioral economics frameworks, empirically testing attribute framing theories and thereby pushing the frontier of knowledge in behavioral science.
+My research agenda aligns closely with Hiroshima University's commitment to creating new forms of knowledge.
+By employing generative AI to analyze cultural values in media, I extend traditional behavioral economics frameworks, empirically testing attribute framing theories in behavioral economics.
 For example, my job market paper offers causal evidence on how media exposure shapes economic behavior, directly contributing to interdisciplinary understanding embraced by HU.
 Additionally, my ongoing engagement with mentoring student athletes and leading academic organizations reflects my dedication to fostering multifaceted personal development and continuous self-improvement, resonating with HU’s principles.
-I am eager to contribute to both the Graduate School of Humanities and Social Sciences and the Graduate School of Innovation and Practice for Smart Society, reinforcing HU’s global and regional collaborations through my research and teaching.